tommydoan/Python--Project_Tracking_Finance_system/README.md

-# Tracking Expense Management System Using Python - Server mySQL - fetching API on Postman
+# Tracking Expense Management System Using Python - Server mySQL - fetching FastAPI using Postman

 This project is an expense management system that consists of a Streamlit frontend application and a FastAPI backend server.